salil498/30daysofLeetcode/README.md

-This repo Consists of solutions os problems under thirty days of leet code challenge
+This repo Consists of solutions of problems under thirty days of leet code challenge